supersuraccoon/gitbook_resume/en/README.md

 Written By: SuperSuRaccoon

-This is book is, in fact, my online resume.
+This book is, in fact, my online resume.

 I happened to have a lot of spare time recently so I updated my resume and made a complete yet detailed summary of all the projects I have done in my career life up till now.